acpfog/linux-notes/network_configuration_fedora.md

-## Manual network configuration in Fedora for enp0s3 network interface
+## How to manually configure a network interface in Fedora

 Set an IP address and netmask in `/etc/sysconfig/network-scripts/ifcfg-enp0s3`
+(replace `enp0s3` if you have another name of a network interface)

 ```text
 IPADDR=192.168.0.2